 - Example: You may set a frequency cap of “3 times per person per day.”

-- This keeps your brand top-of-mind without frustrating your audience.
+- Such an approach keeps your brand top-of-mind without frustrating your audience.

 #4.
 Overlooking Creative Quality

-Programmatic advertising is not just about where the ad shows — it’s also about what the ad shows.
+Programmatic advertising is not just about where the ad shows — it’s also about what it shows.

 - Blurry images, too much text, boring designs, or unclear messages will make people ignore your ads.